ahellers/GravTools/README.md

 # GravTools
-GravTools is an open source software toolbox for processing relative gravity surveys.
+GravTools is an open source software toolbox for the analysis of relative gravity surveys.
 GravTools is developed at Austria's Federal Office of Metrology and Surveying (BEV).

  - The source code is hosted on github.com: https://github.com/ahellers/GravTools
- - The python package is hosted at pypi.org: https://pypi.org/project/grav-toolbox/
+ - The python package is published on pypi.org: https://pypi.org/project/grav-toolbox/

 # Installation